Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Methods

 \begin{Figure}

 \end{Figure}

+For experimental data collection, we used glycerin as the viscous medium for our robot.
+A cylindrical tank with a diameter of $28$ cm and height of $45$ cm was used with glycerin filled up to a height of approximately $40$ cm.
+The robot was initially placed at the center of the glycerin tank to remain approximately $10$ cm apart from the sidewalls, as depicted in Fig.~\ref{setup}.
+For every experiment, temperature and viscosity were measured.
+Viscosity was measured using USS-DVT4 rotary viscometer, and the viscosity measurement was in good agreement with the nominal value of the glycerin; dynamic viscosity of $\mu = 0.956 \pm 0.2 $ Pa$\cdot$s.
+The temperature of glycerin was approximately $22^\circ$C throughout the experiment to minimize the effect of temperature on viscosity.
+The fluid was mixed thoroughly before the experiment to avoid variation in density inside the tank.

-The robot head contained Wemos D1 mini micro controller unit used for the motor control, two $3.7$ V $500$ mAh Lipo batteries, and two mini geared DC motors.
+The robot head contained Wemos D1 mini microcontroller unit used for the motor control, two $3.7$ V $500$ mAh Lithium polymer (Lipo) batteries, and two mini geared DC motors.
 The motor was calibrated for angular velocity using Cybertech DT6236B Tachometer.
-PWM-RPM was calibrated within $\pm 1 (0.01\text{\%})$ rpm at $3.8$ V. The head is in cylindrical shape with radius of $3.1 \pm 0.01$ cm and height ($h = 8.2 \pm 0.01$ cm) and was built using fused deposition modeling (FDM) 3D printer with polylactic acid plastic (PLA) material ($\rho$ = $1.26$ g/cm$^3$).
+Pulse width modulation (PWM) and rpm was calibrated within $\pm 1 (0.01\text{\%})$ rpm at $3.8$ V. The head is in cylindrical shape with radius of $3.1 \pm 0.01$ cm and height ($h = 8.2 \pm 0.01$ cm) and was built using fused deposition modeling (FDM) 3D printer with polylactic acid plastic (PLA) material ($\rho$ = $1.26$ g/cm$^3$).
 The robot head was comprised of the casing and the main body.
-Urethane wax was applied inside of the casing , outside of the main body, and the motor chamber to further prevent the glycerin from penetrating into the robot.
-Ballast was placed near the robot centroid for neutral buoyancy and weight balance.
-Flagella were attached on the bottom plates that are connected to the motors. \begin{Figure} \end{Figure} For the flagella, VPS elastomeric material was used for fabrication with Young's modulus $E$ = $1255 \pm 49$ kPa and Poisson's ratio $\nu$ $\approx 0.5$ (i.e. nearly incompressible).
-Catalyst and base -- both liquid -- were mixed with 1:1 volume ratio.
+Urethane wax was applied inside the casing, outside the main body, and in the motor chamber to further prevent the glycerin from penetrating the robot.
+The ballast was placed near the robot centroid for neutral buoyancy.
+The design of the robot was intentionally bottom-heavy to ensure stability.
+Flagella were attached to the bottom plates that are connected to the motors. \begin{Figure} \end{Figure}

+For the flagella, Vinyl Polysiloxane (VPS) elastomeric material was used for fabrication with Young's modulus $E$ = $1255 \pm 49$ kPa and Poisson's ratio $\nu$ $\approx 0.5$ (i.e. nearly incompressible).
+Catalyst and base -- both liquid -- were mixed with a 1:1 volume ratio.
 Iron fillings were added to the liquid mixture to match the density of the glycerin ($\rho$ = $1.26$ g/cm$^3$).
-Left handed helix shaped molds with different pitch parameters ($\lambda$ = $3.18, 4.45, 5.72$ cm) were 3D printed.
-Hollow PVC tubes were placed inside the molds and the liquid mixture was injected inside the tubes.
-After waiting a few hours to cure, the PVC tubes were cut out and filamentary soft helical rods were obtained~\cite{lazarus:hal-01447373}.
+Left-handed helix shaped molds with different pitch parameters ($\lambda$ = $3.18, 4.45, 5.72$ cm) were 3D printed.
+Hollow Polyvinyl chloride (PVC) tubes were placed inside the molds, and the liquid mixture was injected inside the tubes.
+After waiting a few hours to cure, the PVC tubes were cut out, and filamentary soft helical rods were obtained~\cite{lazarus:hal-01447373}.
+More information on the choice of the geometry for both head and artificial flagella are available on \textbf{Supplementary methods section S1}.